 View full response

-I am writing in response to your correspondence dated 19th December 2023 regarding the regulation 28 of the Coroners (Investigations) Regulations 2013 following the inquest regarding the death of Martin Samuel WILLIS which concluded on the 17th November 2023.
+I am writing in response to your Regulation 28 Report dated 19th December 2023 following the inquest into the death of Martin Samuel Willis which concluded on the 17th November 2023.

-At the time of Mr Willis’ death the Mental Health Services in HMP YOI Stoke Heath were provided by the North Staffordshire Combined Healthcare NHS Trust and Substance Misuse Services were provided by Forward Trust, however from 1st November 2023 Mental Health Services have been provided by the Midlands Partnership University NHS Foundation Trust.
-The services are delivered by the Health in Justice Team within the Trust.
-The Shropshire Community Health NHS Trust continue to provide the Prison Healthcare services within HMP YOI Stoke Heath.
+At the time of Mr Willis’ death the Mental Health Services in HMP YOI Stoke Heath were provided by the North Staffordshire Combined Healthcare NHS Trust and Substance Misuse Services were provided by Forward Trust.
+From October 2023 these services have been provided by the Midlands Partnership University NHS Foundation Trust.

-Colleagues from HMP YOI Stoke Heath, the Midlands Partnership University NHS Foundation Trust, Shropshire Community Health NHS Trust and the North Staffordshire Combined Healthcare NHS Trust met on 29th January 2024 to conduct an inter-agency review as directed in the Regulation 28 correspondence.
+Colleagues from HMP YOI Stoke Heath, Midlands Partnership University NHS Foundation Trust, Shropshire Community Health NHS Trust and North Staffordshire Combined Healthcare NHS Trust met on 29th January 2024, to undertake an inter-agency review as directed in the Regulation 28 Report.

 2. The prison service has taken action to address the issues relating to the ACCT procedure and will be kept under review.